 - Know what you want to accomplish - The primary objective of job shadowing is to investigate a specific career field so you can make a more informed career decision.

-- Prepare for your job shadowing experience - Plan what you want to discuss with your job shadowing mentor.
+- Prepare for your job shadowing experience - Plan what you want to discuss.
 Come prepared with specific questions.
 Even though you are looking for information rather than a job, this same organization might have an opening in the future in which you would be interested.
 Being prepared will assist making a good first impression.

 - Try to obtain additional contact names - Before you conclude the job shadowing experience, ask your mentor if they can think of other individuals that might be helpful to contact for additional job shadowing and career related information.
 By doing this you will gradually build your professional network.